Trade finance: everything you need to know

 Trade finance process

-4. Verification and Payment: The importer's bank verifies the documentation and releases payment to the exporter.
+4. Verification and payment: The importer's bank verifies the documentation and releases payment to the exporter.

 5. Settlement: The importer repays the bank according to the agreed terms, completing the transaction.